The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 ```

-Change these variables to suit the needs of the specific design being made.
+Refer to the [OpenSTA][https://github.com/The-OpenROAD-Project/OpenSTA/blob/master/doc/OpenSTA.pdf] documenation to change these variables to suit the needs of the specific design being made.

 ## constraint.sdc <a name="constraintsdc"></a>

 The `constraint.sdc` file defines timing constraints for the design.
-Here’s an example of a constraint.sdc file which defines a clock `clk `with a period of 8.4 nanoseconds.
+Here’s an example of a constraint.sdc file which defines a clock `clk` with a period of 8.4 nanoseconds.

 ```